 If the bite victim was a minor (under 18 years of age), please see our page on compromising a minor’s claim in California.

-People who do not have health insurance may be able to find a doctor willing to work on a medical lien in California.
+If you do not have health insurance, you may be able to find a doctor willing to work on a medical lien in California.

-We work with a number of doctors willing to treat dog bite victims on a California medical lien basis.
+Our California dog bite lawyers work with a number of doctors willing to provide medical attention to victims of dog bites on a California medical lien basis.